Apple Books: Features

-As of version 3, Apple Books (under name iBooks) started to render text written in 18 different languages.
+As of version 3, iBooks started to render text written in 18 different languages.
 Users of the application are able to change the font and text size displayed.
 Available English fonts are Baskerville, Cochin, Georgia, Palatino, Times New Roman, Verdana, Athelas, Charter, Iowan Old Style and Seravek.
 Version 5 removed Cochin and Baskerville.

 Users can adjust screen brightness from within the application.

 Words can be selected and searched throughout the book.
 Definitions of words can also be found upon clicking on the word and selecting 'define' which will give the reader a brief description of what the word means and if there isn't a definition available, the reader can opt to either search on Wikipedia or the web for a definition, an option available even if there is a definition for the word.
 Readers can also highlight passages and when this is done, the part of the Ebook which deals with the chapters and notes will automatically save the words or sentences which were highlighted, as well as revealing any notes made after highlighting a certain passage, another feature.

 Originally, there were three viewing background themes to choose from, except when reading PDF documents.
 The themes were: